PowerBI Notebook

 Function What it returns

-TOTALYTD Cumulative total from Jan 1 to current date
+TOTALYTD Running total from Jan 1 to the current date

-DATESINPERIOD Date range of a specified length ending on a date
+DATESINPERIOD A date range of a given length, ending on a date

 Iterator Functions — SUMX, AVERAGEX

--- calculate revenue per transaction, then sum (row-level calculation)
+-- calculate revenue per transaction, then sum (row-level work)

 Weighted Revenue =